Ashikaga Yoshiaki

-Ashikaga Yoshiaki (足利 義昭) was the 15th and final shōgun of the Ashikaga shogunate in Japan who reigned from 1568 to 1573 when he staged a revolt and was overthrown.
+Ashikaga Yoshiaki (足利 義昭) was a Japanese samurai, daimyo and the 15th and final shōgun of the Ashikaga shogunate in Japan who reigned from 1568 to 1573 when he staged a revolt and was overthrown.
 His father, Ashikaga Yoshiharu, was the twelfth shōgun, and his brother, Ashikaga Yoshiteru, was the thirteenth shōgun.

 Biography

 Ashikaga Yoshiaki was born to Ashikaga Yoshiharu on 5 December 1537.
 He entered Kofuku-ji temple as a monk, but when his older brother Yoshiteru was killed by the Miyoshi clan, he returned to secular life and took the name "Yoshiaki".
 At the time, the Ashikaga shogunate had been severely weakened; its authority was largely ignored across Japan.
 Regardless, various factions still fought to control the central government, as it still held some prestige despite its diminished status.
 Ashikaga Yoshiteru attempted to overthrow the Miyoshi who effectively controlled him, but his conspiracies led the Miyoshi and Matsunaga Hisahide to organize a coup d'état as well as force Yoshiteru to commit suicide.
 They then opted to install Ashikaga Yoshihide as the fourteenth shogun in Kyoto, but were unable to control the capital.

 Wooden statue of Ashikaga Yoshiaki at Tōji-in.

 In November 21 1567 he was transferred to An'yō-ji Temple in Ichijōdani (present-day Fukui City, Fukui Prefecture), the base of the Asakura clan.
 In April 15 1568, he came of age and changed his name to Yoshiaki.

 There was no effective central authority in Kyoto until Ashikaga Yoshiaki was able to enlist warlord Oda Nobunaga to support his cause.
 The Oda armies entered Kyoto in 1568, re-establishing the Muromachi shogunate under Ashikaga Yoshiaki as a puppet shōgun.
 This marked the beginning of the Azuchi–Momoyama period.
 Ashikaga Yoshihide, the fourteenth shōgun, was deposed without ever entering the capital.
 Before long, Yoshiaki became dissatisfied with Oda Nobunaga's overlordship and tried to regain state power.
 In 1569, Yoshiaki's Nijō residence was constructed, becoming a notable symbol of his authority.